bclnr/kb-layout-evaluation/README.md

 The [layout evaluation](#layout-evaluation) needs bigram frequencies (sets of 2 letters), for each language.

-The frequencies are sourced from the literature [here](http://practicalcryptography.com/cryptanalysis/letter-frequencies-various-languages/).
-I focused on English, French, Spanish, and German.
+The frequencies are sourced from the sources I found.
+I used numbers from [Practical Cryptography](http://practicalcryptography.com/cryptanalysis/letter-frequencies-various-languages/) for English, French, Spanish, and German; and from [Mayzner](http://norvig.com/mayzner.html) for English (to compare).

 For comparison my own corpus is also analysed (for English and French); made of my emails, some texts from free books, and some internet articles.